A retired Master Jeweler and a Smith for 7 years

 Alabama Medieval Fantasy Festival

 Has 3 amazing living history sections.
-Section 1 contains the Joust, Falconry shows, glass blowing, basket weaving, Goat milk soap demos and ribbon weaving.
-Section 2 holds forge, potter, Norman encampment and traditional harpist, section 3 has woodworking, historic cooking and baking demos and talks on medieval manners and more.
-This is a partial list of our wonderful educational historians, we hope that you will wander the entire festival site and find your favorites!
+Section 1 contains the Joust, Falconry shows, glass blowing, goat milk soap demos and ribbon weaving.
+Section 2 holds Viking Story Teller, forge, potter, Norman encampment, section 3 has woodworking, basket weaving, historic cooking and baking demos and talks on medieval manners and more.
+This is a partial list of our wonderful educational historians, we hope that you will wander the entire festival site & find your favorites!

 Mistress Judith Cook and Master Baker

 Have been cooking upon the irons for many a year, yes those amazing aromas are coming from their simple kitchen!
-They belong to a Renaissance Living History Center, a nonprofit organization based out of Louisiana.
-Their mission statement : To provide education on the literature, arts, culture and daily life of pre-industrial societies through presentation and demonstration by meeting or exceeding the expectations and desires of our service groups as we strive to be the best educational organization possible.
+Ongoing cooking demonstration 10 till noon.
+They oversee H.E.R.A, a soon to be nonprofit organization for the Historic Education and Recreation of Alabama.
+Their mission : To provide education on the daily life of pre-technological societies through presentation and demonstration of cooking, crafting, literature, arts, and culture.
+They strive to exceed the expectations and desires of our service groups as we work to be the best educational organization possible.

 The New Riders of the Golden Age